Forward--Inverse Interplay in FEM-Based EEG Source Imaging: Distributional Signatures of Advanced Source Models and Inverse Solvers: Introduction

 \section{Introduction}

 Electroencephalography (EEG) source imaging aims to estimate brain activity from signals measured on the scalp.
-This is a difficult inverse problem because many different source configurations can produce the same measurements, and the solution is sensitive to noise and modelling errors.
-In practice, the result depends on two main components: the forward model $\leadFieldMatrix$, which describes how brain activity generates signals at the sensors, and the inverse method, which reconstructs the sources from these measurements.
+This is an ill-posed inverse problem because the dimensionality of the source current space is practically always orders of magnitude larger than that of the measurement space, leading to non-uniqueness in an inverse solution.
+An inverse solution is also sensitive to noise and modelling errors in the forward phase.
+In practice, the result depends on two main components: the lead field matrix $\leadFieldMatrix\in\functionsFromTo\realNumbers{\electrodeN\times\sourceN}$, which describes how brain activity from fixed $\sourceN$ source locations generates signals at $\electrodeN$ number of sensors, and the inverse method, which reconstructs the sources from these measurements.
 A lot of progress has been made in developing inversion methods tailored to source imaging.
-In recent years, new variations of the standardized method, sLORETA \cite{pascual2002sloreta}, have been introduced \cite{SSLOFO2005Liu,lahtinen2024shalpr,lahtinen2024standardized}.
+New variations of the standardized method, sLORETA \cite{pascual2002sloreta}, have been introduced in recent years \cite{SSLOFO2005Liu,lahtinen2024shalpr,lahtinen2024standardized}.
 The appeal of standardization stems from its theoretical ability to reconstruct sources without depth bias from noiseless data \cite{Pascual2007sqrtm,lahtinen-standardization-2024}.